Liuhongzhi2018/LearningforIELTS/Speaking_5.md

 We've grown closer and closer over the years.

 Blood is thicker than water = family is more important than friends.

+## Your job

+Q: Why do you want this job?
+A: I think I am a good fit (good match) for this job.
+This job suits me down to the ground.
+I think this job ties in well with my future plans.
+I am excited to showcase my skills.
+I am eager to make a contribution.
+I am sure I could bring a lot to this job.
+I never shy away from hard work.

+Q: Responsibilities at work.
+A: I'm responsible for (I'm in charge of) marketing (setting the marketing goals / making the marketing strategy).
+It's down to me to set our marketing goals.
+My forte is (I excel at / I'm good at) making creative graph.

+Q: Being busy.
+A: I'm snowed under with work.
+I've got a lot on my plate.
+I'm up to my neck in deadlines.
+I work overtime (extra shifts) to make ens meets.

+To make ends meet = to have enough money to survive.

+Q: Changing job.
+A: I'm stuck in a rut.
+I am in a bad situation.
+I'm not realising my potential.
+I don't have the chance to use my talents.
+I've got untapped potential.
+I've got skills I am not using yet.
+I want to make a career change.
+It's time to move on.
+It's time to move on to a new challenge.

+Job interview tips:
+Do your homework, Vision / Mission / Values
+Use words the company use, we are an innovative start up looking for creative people who can make an impact on society.
+Focus on your ability more than qualification.
+Focus on giving as well as taking.
+Choose as well as be chosen.

+## Climate change

+Long-term change to the weather and temperature of the planet.

+Climate change is an unsurmountable challenge.

+Deforestation has a serious impact.

+There's an urgent need for us to reduce our carbon footprint.

+There is no straightforward solution.

+To reach a target
+To implement solution
+To become sustainable
+To reduce emissions

+To cut down on coal = To cut back on (using) coal = to reduce

+You can do you bit by eating less meat.
+You can play your part by turning off the lights when you leave a room.
+Governments are grappling with this issue of climate change.
+We can't even make a dent in this problem.